Summwer/expemeriment_of_pollardpm1/README.md

 # Guidance

-We provide the experimental results, which display in form of figures or tables in the article,  in our supplement materials.
+We provide the experimental results, which display in form of figures or tables in the article <Dynamic Scaling Pollard’s P-1 Algorithm>,  in our supplement materials.
 Our implementations about this article have been uploaded to the website [https://github.com/Summwer/expemeriment_of_Pollardpm1](https://github.com/Summwer/expemeriment_of_Pollardpm1).

-## Figure1&Figure6
+## Figure1&Figure8

 Figure1 and Figure6 are same.
 In order to help readers to understand the efficiency improvement of our algorithm more intuitively in the introduction, we have placed Figure 6 in the introduction as Figure1.
 The theoretical cost of our variant and IPP1 can be computed by Theorem 4.2 and Theorem 4.1.
 (We've implemented the fuction in the file `draw_figure_for_growth_all.py` in the folder `Figure1&Figure6`.)